Fresh Jots vs Obsidian

 Switching between the two

-copies drop straight into an Obsidian vault.
+markdown is just text, so the rename is lossless).
 Going the other way: zip your vault and upload it via the

 in-app importer at